stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * [Deep Learning, An MIT Press book](http://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio and Aaron Courville

-Alternatively, you can use (may be good for an introduction with interactive materials, but I've found the style a bit longwinded):
+Alternatively, you can use (it may be good for an introduction with interactive materials, but I've found the style a bit long-winded):

 * [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) by Micheal Nielsen (yes, author of the Green Book)